Minnesota vacation rental tax guide

 Yes.
-Short-term rental operators registered with the Minnesota Department of Revenue are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Minnesota Department of Revenue are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Are there penalties for filing taxes late?

 Whether you choose to offer short-term rentals through a marketplace like Airbnb or directly to the consumer, you open the door to tax liability at the state and local level.
 As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Minnesota on time may result in late fees, interest payments, and in extreme cases, legal action.

 I've been offering short-term rentals without collecting lodging tax.
 What options do I have?